GRANITE WORKTOP SINKS

 Things To Consider before choosing a granite worktop sink

-At Marble Supreme, our team of expert craftsman are here to help with every aspect of your installation so that it is hassle free and seamless.
+At Marble Supreme, our team of expert craftsmen are here to help with every aspect of your installation so that it is hassle-free and seamless.

-As opposed to undermounted sinks, overmounted sinks sit jut on top of your granite countertop and are supported by the weight of your worktops.
-Also know as “inset” or drop-in” sinks they are one of the most traditional sink options around there and like other sinks options have a number of benefits and considerations to take on board:
+As opposed to under-mounted sinks, over-mounted sinks sit just on top of your granite countertop and are supported by the weight of your worktops.
+Also known as “inset” or drop-in” sinks they are one of the most traditional sink options around there and like other sinks options have a number of benefits and considerations to take on board:

 - Cost – As one of the most traditional and widely available options they are often the cheapest option.

 - Easy to install – As they mount on top of the granite kitchen surface they are easier to install than other options such as under-mounted sinks.